Team1-3308-Fall2023/3308-Project-Team_1/.ipynb_checkpoints/FINAL_REPORT-checkpoint.md

 Final Status Report: <br>
 - What you completed:
 > A useable website that allows users to create an account, login, and search for recipes in the RecipeVault database.
 The database was not only designed to account for the type of meal and what dietary restrictions it takes into consideration, but also the ingredients and user preferences.
-The webpages are designed to be easy to navigate and visually interesting.
+The webpages are designed to be easy to navigate and visually interesting.<br>
 - What you were in the middle of implementing:
-> Sorting results in search page by rating or newest, etc.
+> Sorting results in search page by rating or newest, etc.<br>
-> Scrollable search feed
+> Scrollable search feed<br>
-> More HTML pages for various recipe categories
+> More HTML pages for various recipe categories<br>
 - What you had planned for the future:
-> Smart recipe feature that suggests/pulls recipes for a user based on a combination of their preferences, restrictions, likes, dislikes, and currently saved recipes
+> Smart recipe feature that suggests/pulls recipes for a user based on a combination of their preferences, restrictions, likes, dislikes, and currently saved recipes<br>
-> Recipe tiles to display search results, rather than a list of names
+> Recipe tiles to display search results, rather than a list of names<br>
-> More elegant css/html design (better icons, animations and transitions for some divs)
+> More elegant css/html design (better icons, animations and transitions for some divs)<br>
-> More functionality on features like the save recipe button and dropdown lists
+> More functionality on features like the save recipe button and dropdown lists<br>
 - Any known problems (bugs, issues)
-> Some HTML elements load differently in the browser than expected (odd fonts and
+> Some HTML elements load differently in the browser than expected (odd fonts and <br>
-> When registering, the home page doesnt load correcting and take in that new user's information
+> When registering, the home page doesnt load correcting and take in that new user's information<br>
-> The dropdown menus don't function other than the user being able to hover their mouse over them and click on them
+> The dropdown menus don't function other than the user being able to hover their mouse over them and click on them<br>
-> The links (recipe of the day, trending recipes, occasions) do not redirect the user to an actual functioning page, they are more of a place holder
+> The links (recipe of the day, trending recipes, occasions) do not redirect the user to an actual functioning page, they are more of a place holder<br>
-> The save recipe button does not actually allow the user to save the recipe to their vault
+> The save recipe button does not actually allow the user to save the recipe to their vault<br>

 Public Hosting Site: [insert link here]<br>